 7 Sales Training Success Factors

-- Trainable and coachable sales managers (This article)
+- Trainable and coachable sales managers (Article published 1/7/19)

-- Training the managers before training salespeople (Coming soon)
+- Training the managers before training salespeople (This article)

-- Salesperson training with sufficient time scale (Article posted 9/23/18)
+- Salesperson training with sufficient time scale (Article published 9/23/18)

 - Sales leadership accountability (Coming soon)

 Companies thrive or dive on the strength of their sales organizations, whose ability to fill capacities and grow revenues makes it arguably the most important function in the business.
 (But don't argue it with me because I'll just block my ears and hum the theme song from Sesame Street till you go away.)
 Even for its high relative importance, however, sales remains a mysterious profession about which the rest of the company is happy to simply complain or celebrate as circumstance commands.
 Even sales management, it seems, can sometimes let salespeople do their thing as they watch with awe or frustration from the bleachers.